V-Furtado/codeWars-challenges/src/README.md

-# Solutions to the challenges
+# Solutions for the challenges